Table of Contents Show

 Beyond building, Ando has shaped future architects through teaching.
 He has served as a visiting professor at Yale, Columbia, and Harvard universities, and in 1997, he became a professor of architecture at the University of Tokyo.
 His influence through education extends his design philosophy to new generations of architects worldwide, ensuring that his principles of simplicity, material honesty, and sensitivity to nature continue to shape architectural practice.

 At 84 years old, Ando continues to produce significant work globally.
-His recent projects demonstrate that his design philosophy remains vital and continues evolving to address new contexts and challenges.
+His recent projects show that his design philosophy remains vital and continues evolving to address new contexts and challenges.

 In 2024, he designed MPavilion 10 in Melbourne, Australia, his first project on the continent.
 The pavilion features a 14.4-meter aluminum-clad disc resting on a central concrete column, with offset square walls creating a tranquil garden-like enclosure within a public park.
 Melbourne’s city council extended the pavilion’s stay in Queen Victoria Gardens until 2030, a testament to its popularity.